yet-another-static-site-generator/yass/README.md

 * Separated tags for whole site and each page

 * Fast

+* Can be extended with modules written in any script/programming language

 * Freshly created, unpolished, have a few bugs :D